 It provides the convenience many parents want for a portable seat in the newborn/baby stage but solves the biggest issue parents have with that type of seat—how quickly kids outgrow them before having to purchase another rear-facing car seat.

-While priced higher than some other infant car seats (at a suggested retail of $279.99) the value is there as it can add over a year of additional use.
+While priced higher than some other infant car seats, the value is there as it can add over a year of additional use.
 Parents of all children will especially love it!
 Charlie is almost 3 and is 38.5″ and I still plan on her rear-facing as long as I can, but the Fit2 would have work past 2 years old for her.

 However, keep in mind that if you plan to do extended rear-facing past 35″, you will still need to buy a convertible car seat anyways, so while you may save money in the first year, you are likely to be purchasing another seat anyways down the road.